wagslane/blog/content/posts/managers-that-cant-code.md

 A good manager has empathy for those who report to them.
 If the boss doesn’t code or hasn’t written code in a long time, they won’t understand the daily problems that their team is faced with.
 A good engineering leader will not only understand modern problems, but they make it their role to actively seek technical solutions in an ever-changing innovative landscape.

-## INB4: “So the CEO needs to be able to code?”
+## INB4: "So the CEO needs to be able to code?"

 No, but the CTO does.